HOI-Diff: Text-Driven Synthesis of 3D Human-Object Interactions using Diffusion Models: Experiments

 \subsection{Comparisons with Existing Methods}

-\textbf{Baselines.} As our work introduces a novel 3D HOIs generation task not addressed by existing text-to-motion methods, which focus exclusively on human motion generation without accounting for human-object interactions.
+\textbf{Baselines.} Our work introduces a novel 3D HOIs generation task not addressed by existing text-to-motion methods, which focus exclusively on human motion generation without accounting for human-object interactions.
 To compare with existing works, we mainly focus on evaluating human motion generation.
 We then design different variants of our models for comparing 3D HOIs generation.
-Specifically, we adopt the prominent text-to-motion methods MDM~\cite{tevet2023human} and PriorMDM*~\cite{shafir2023human} with the following settings. (a) MDM$^{finetuned}$: In this setup, we fine-tune the original MDM model~\cite{tevet2023human} on the BEHAVE dataset~\cite{bhatnagar22behave}. (b) MDM*: This variant involves adapting the input and output layers' dimensions of the MDM model~\cite{tevet2023human} to accommodate the input of 3D HOI sequences.
-This adjustment allows for the simultaneous learning of both human and object motions within a singular, integrated model. (c) PriorMDM*~\cite{shafir2023human}: We adapt the ComMDM architecture proposed in~\cite{shafir2023human}, originally designed for two-person motion generation, to suit our needs for HOIs synthesis by modifying one of its two branches for object motion generation.
-More details are provided in the supplementary material.
+Specifically, we adopt the prominent text-to-motion methods MDM~\citep{tevet2023human} and PriorMDM*~\citep{shafir2023human} with the following settings. (a) MDM$^{\dag}$: In this setup, we finetune the original MDM model~\citep{tevet2023human} on the BEHAVE dataset~\citep{bhatnagar22behave} without object motion. (b) MDM*: This variant involves adapting the input and output layers' dimensions of the MDM model~\citep{tevet2023human} to accommodate the input of 3D HOI sequences.
+This adjustment allows for the simultaneous learning of both human and object motions within a singular, integrated model. (c) PriorMDM*~\citep{shafir2023human}: We adapt the ComMDM architecture proposed in~\cite{shafir2023human}, originally designed for two-person motion generation, to suit our needs for HOIs synthesis by modifying one of its two branches for object motion generation. (d) InterDiff~\citep{xu2023interdiff}: While InterDiff is not designed for text-driven synthesis of 3D HOI, we added text conditioning to InterDiff as the baseline.
+More details are in Appendix~\ref{supp:baselines}.